Governmental Federal Voluntary Service

 If you have found an interesting organisation, you should send your application directly to the organisation.
 Since there are no specific application deadlines, we recommend to prepare a voluntary service as early as possible.
 During their service, volunteers do not earn money, but they will receive an allowance of max.
 330 €.
 The exact amount of the allowance as well as board and lodging depends on the organisation.
 Insurances are covered in full by the host organisation.

 “Incomers” – foreign volunteers – are offered the possibility to apply for the so-called “besondere Förderung” (special support).
 This grants them an extra allowance of 100 euros per month that they do not have to pay back.
 Eligible for the special support are “Incomers” whose native language is not German and who did not spent more than 6 consecutive months in Germany within the last 5 years.
 If you meet these requirements, your organisation can submit the application for you.
-You’ll find further information about this topic on the website of the Federal Office of Family Affairs and Civil Society Functions by watching this PFD- document: www.bundesfreiwilligendienst.de/fileadmin/de.bundesfreiwilligendienst/content.de/News_Startseite/Merkblatt_zum_Antrag_auf_bes_Foerderbedarf_BFD.pdf.
+You’ll find further information about this topic in a pdf-document provided by the Federal Office of Family Affairs and Civil Society Functions: www.bundesfreiwilligendienst.de/fileadmin/de.bundesfreiwilligendienst/content.de/News_Startseite/Merkblatt_zum_Antrag_auf_bes_Foerderbedarf_BFD.pdf.